Trump weighs stepping up pressure on North Korea

 Washington (CNN)For months, former US officials and experts warned that President Donald Trump's plan to rely on China to pressure North Korea into giving up its nuclear weapons was futile.

-Now, days before South Korea's president arrives at the White House, Trump appears to be coming to terms with the reality.
+Now, as South Korea's president arrives at the White House, Trump appears to be coming to terms with the reality.
 China has yet to apply the kind of serious pressure on North Korea that might prompt the rogue regime to tamp down its nuclear and ballistic missile activity -- and he is looking to chart the next phase of the US' efforts to put a stop to those North Korean programs.

 Top Trump administration officials on Wednesday warned publicly and privately that the US is nearing an inflection point in its efforts to pressure North Korea into abandoning its bellicose behavior, suggesting that Trump might seek to crank up diplomatic and economic pressure on China -- which accounts for nearly 90% of North Korea's foreign trade.